SwareJonge/ram-watch-cheat-engine/docs/tutorial/run.md

     You have to install this font for The Mander SOM: https://cdn.discordapp.com/attachments/436206584847269899/499923905448771585/Px437_TandyNew_TV-2y.ttf

     NOTE: This SOM does not work online, it's used for Time Trial/ TAS purpose.

-    TODO: Make a Cheat code to make The miniturbo charge address static
+    TODO: Make a Cheat code to make The miniturbo charge address static.

 1. Click the Execute Script button at the bottom of the Lua script window.
 If all went well, a new window should appear, displaying RAM values from the game.